10 awesome tips for developing user friendly apps

 With so many apps around, it’s not surprising that we are hearing about more and more about users data being compromised.
 If you are requiring users’ credit card details, make sure you use trustworthy payment service providers such as Stripe or Braintree.

-If you aren’t 100% sure about your app’s security it’s often safer to integrate a Facebook or Google login into your app as then you are outsourcing the your users’ security to well safeguarded products.
-This is a very welcome practice by users as it means they don’t have to register again.
+If you aren’t 100% sure about your app’s security it’s often safer to integrate a Facebook or Google login into your app as then you are outsourcing your users’ security to well safeguarded products.
+This is a very welcome practice by users as it means they don’t have to register again but jus log in with social media profile

 Tip #10: Grow your friendly app by listening to your users